 The Bowery is made with soft, supple Italian leather that’s easily marked, but in this case that’s a positive, not a negative.

 It gives the bag character, a history, almost a personality of its own.
 I like to think that each new adventure I embark on will leave its mark, physically as well as emotionally: a scuff from an afternoon exploring New York City, a scratch from sailing to St Kilda.
 No-one will have a Dark Truffle ONA Bowery bag quite like mine.

 Yes, the Bowery is a beautiful, cool-yet-casual leather satchel, but it’s also practical.
 The interior is sturdy and well-padded with closed-cell foam, offering plenty of protection for my camera and its additional lens, not to mention my usual bits and pieces, like my phone, Kindle, and emergency chocolate.

-I keep that all-important notebook in one of the two front pockets; my business cards in one of the mini side slots; and although the open sleeve at the back is advertised as perfect for an iPad mini, I’m not sure I would take the risk with mine, at least not in a busy city.
+I keep that all-important notebook in one of the two front pockets; my business cards in one of the mini side slots; and although the sleeve at the back is advertised as perfect for an iPad Mini, I use it for my phone (they’re almost the size of an iPad these days!).

-All in all, though, I can’t get enough of my ONA Bowery bag.
+All in all, I can’t get enough of my ONA Bowery bag.